Food Manufacturing | P2

 Hazardous Waste Reduction

-• Deep-UV-C light-emitting diodes (DUV-LEDs) is a developing technology that replaces the use of mercury lamps when inactivating organisms.
-The advantages include eliminating the potential for mercury leakage, a greater lifespan and a significant conservation of energy.7
+- Deep-UV-C light-emitting diodes (DUV-LEDs) are a developing technology that replaces mercury lamps when inactivating organisms.
+The advantages include eliminating the potential for mercury leakage, a greater lifespan, and significant energy conservation.
+Visit EPA’s Safer Choice program for more information concerning alternative options to widely used chemical products.

-Additionally, see the Toxics Release Inventory (TRI) program's TRI Pollution Prevention Profile: Food Manufacturing to learn about food manufacturing facilities that reported to TRI and to find information on source reduction activities for toxic chemicals.9
+Additionally, see the Toxics Release Inventory (TRI) program's TRI Pollution Prevention Profile: Food Manufacturing to learn about food manufacturing facilities that reported to TRI and to find information on source reduction activities for toxic chemicals.

 Water Conservation

-• Looking into a closed-loop system to reuse process wastewater in other areas such as cooling purposes.
+Looking into a closed-loop system to reuse process wastewater in other areas such as cooling purposes.

-• Conducting general housekeeping such as fixing leaky valves, faucets and toilets and maintaining a detailedmaintenance schedule forwater lines.
+- Conducting general housekeeping such as fixing leaky valves, faucets, and toilets and maintaining a detailed maintenance schedule for water lines.

-• Considering an investment into a wastewater treatment unit that can enable water recycling at the facility by treating process water and reusing it.
+- Consider investing in a wastewater treatment unit that can enable water recycling at the facility by treating process water and reusing it.

 Additional Information